RAddRiceee/BugPecker/MatcherAndLearner/README.md

 - javalang: 0.11.0

 ## Dataset
- you need download the method level bug localization dataset of three open-source projects (AspectJ, SWT and Tomcat) from [dataset](https://jbox.sjtu.edu.cn/l/J5z6bj). and put the data into ./dataset, or sepcify the data path yourself in  [config.py](./config.py).
+ you need download the method level bug localization dataset of open-source projects (AspectJ, SWT and Tomcat) from [dataset](https://jbox.sjtu.edu.cn/l/J5z6bj).
 ```
 cd MatcherAndLearner/
 mkdir dataset
 cd dataset
 unrar x dataset.rar
 ```

+You need download the relations data of methods and commits from [here](https://jbox.sjtu.edu.cn/l/45eBpZ). and put it into  ```./output/project/sim/``` or specify the dir yourself in [config.py](./config.py)

 ## Usage
 ```